 The China Business Information Center is a site that allows users to find information regarding U.S. export regulations, Chinese law and trade regulations, Chinese trade leads, evaluating your exporting decisions, trade events, and general market information.
 This page is provided by the U.S. Commercial Service.

-China Knowledge offers information regarding business solutions and products, broken up into eight sections: newswires, databank, investment, market, manufacturing, finance, travel, and people.
+China Knowledge offers information regarding business solutions and products, broken up into nine sections: newswires, databank, investment & financial advisory, market research, fundraising, bond, mutual funds, trusts, and business setup.
 The site provides a wide range of consulting information to foreign businesses seeking opportunities in China.
 Most of the data and information is free, but a paid, added-content subscription is available.

 This site contains information about trade and business in Asia - specifically in China, Hong Kong, and Singapore.
 Resources include write-ups on import and export regulations, intellectual property rights, and information on how to establish small businesses in Asia.

 The ttnet.net directory is a trade directory that provides trade leads and information on trade shows, manufacturers, and products pertaining to the greater China area.
 Users may search by the category of products and manufacturers or browse the recently posted trade leads.
 The listings available on the website include products and manufacturers from China, Hong Kong, Macau, and Taiwan.

 The official website for the Council for the Promotion of International Trade, which is composed of many Chinese organizations and businesses representative of the trade and economic sectors, is a comprehensive resource on foreign trade and investment in China.
-It includes information such as economic and trade news, conferences and events, domestic economic analysis, economic data, fairs and exhibitions, laws and regulations, and finally a FAQ section on relevant business matters.
+It includes information such as economic and trade news, conferences and events, domestic economic analysis, economic data, fairs and exhibitions, and laws and regulations.

 Smart China Sourcing consists primarily of articles and interviews with businesses that have imported from China.
-The site covers topics such as supplier selection, quality control, payment, logistics, and cultural considerations.
+The site covers topics such as supplier selection, quality control, payment, compliance, IP Rights, logistics, and business strategy.
 It also has helpful tips for trading in China.